Applying the agreed removal criteria to particular cases

 Back to top

-Cases where the concerns relate to convictions or determinations from another regulatory body are less likely to be appropriate candidates for agreed removal if the seriousness of the conduct is fundamentally incompatible with being a registered professional.
+Cases where the concerns relate to convictions or determinations from another regulatory body are less likely to be appropriate candidates for agreed removal if the seriousness of the conduct means that person is likely to receive a striking-off order.

 Misconduct